jarun/bcal/README.md

              N can be decimal or '0x' prefixed hex value

 optional arguments:
- -c N        show +ve integer N in binary, decimal and hex -f FORMAT   convert CHS to LBA or LBA to CHS
+ -c N        show +ve integer N in binary, decimal, hex -f FORMAT   convert CHS to LBA or LBA to CHS
              formats are hyphen-separated
              LBA format: